 - Put the lobster in a freezer zip bag and squeeze out as much air as possible.

 - Wrap the bagged lobster in freezer wrap or double bag it.

 - Put the lobster in the freezer and it should be good for up to 12 months.

 If you don't thaw the lobster before cooking it, the meat will stick to the shell, and it will also cause the meat to be tough instead of tender.

 How to Prepare Frozen Pre-Cooked Lobster (Boiling Method)

 Now that you've pre-cooked the lobster by blanching it, freezing it and thawing, you're ready to cook it.
-Since lobster is so good by itself, you can simply boil it and serve with butter and lemon.
-Livestrong brings us this boiled lobster recipe:
+Considering lobster is so good by itself, you can simply boil it and serve it with herb butter and a drizzle of freshly-squeezed lemon juice.